bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 62°
-- 59° dew point
+- 58° dew point
-- Cloudy
+- Partly Cloudy
-- 71% humidity
+- 82% humidity
-- 13 mph wind
+- 15 mph wind
-- 96% cloud cover
+- 54% cloud cover
 - 29 AQI 🟩
 - 0.02 inches of rain in the past 24 hours
-- 0.18 inches of rain expected in the next 72 hours
+- 0.19 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>